meribold/meribold.org/projects.md

 {% endfor %}

-I also dabbled in [Haskell][haskell-experiments], and wrote some more small [Warcraft addons][curse] which are mostly dead now.
+I also dabbled in [Haskell][haskell-experiments], and wrote some more small [Warcraft addons][curseforge] which are mostly dead now.
 Most of my experience is with C++, Lua, Python, and Bash.

 <!--
 For a C++ class in university, I wrote a crude, interactive [ecosystem